geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ## Services involved

-You will need to register to the 4 (or less) online services to get your JAMstack website up and running.
+You will need to register for the 4 (or less) online services to get your JAMstack website up and running.
 The good news is all of them have a free plan so your website will have a recurring running cost of exactly $0, hurray!

 1. **[Github](https://github.com)** - To host the code, probably you already have a Github account :)
 1. **[Netlify](https//netlify.com)** - CDN to host the website, it will be fast as it will be static files mainly